Have you spotted cockroaches crawling around your house?

 Diseases can be picked up through direct contact with cockroaches, too.
-Their spiny legs are perfect for picking up bacteria and pathogens, and when they crawl over objects, animals, or people, they pass them on.
+Their spiny legs are perfect for picking up bacteria and pathogens.
+When they crawl over objects, animals, or people, they pass them on.

-If you or anyone else in your house experiences repeated cases of food poisoning, diarrhea, respiratory problems, or symptoms of allergies, cockroaches could be at the root of the problem.
+Suppose you or anyone else in your house experiences repeated cases of food poisoning, diarrhoea, respiratory problems, or symptoms of allergies.
+In that case, cockroaches could be at the root of the problem.

 Smears on Surfaces

-In areas where there’s water, like your bathroom or kitchen, roaches can leave behind brown smear marks.
+In areas with water, like your bathroom or kitchen, roaches can leave behind brown smear marks.